Everyone wants to have dinner with Steve Holland.

 Two days earlier, Holland announced to a hushed House chamber that he has frontotemporal dementia and that the current legislative term, which ends in 2020, will be his last.

-Information from the Mayo Clinic states that in the form of dementia Holland has, portions of the frontal or temporal lobes of the brain atrophy, which can causes sufferers to have dramatic personality changes, including socially inappropriate, impulsive or emotionally indifferent behavior, while others lose the ability to use language.
+Information from the Mayo Clinic states that in the form of dementia Holland has, portions of the frontal or temporal lobes of the brain atrophy, which can cause sufferers to have dramatic personality changes, including socially inappropriate, impulsive or emotionally indifferent behavior, while others lose the ability to use language.

 So far, Holland, whose knowledge of health-care issues in Mississippi is as vast as his repertoire of colorful metaphors and turns of phrase, seems to be his same old self.
 For example, during the recent session, Holland delivered a number of passionate pleas in defense of state health agencies as well as offerimg a joke resolution to provide $1 million in funding for President Donald Trump’s border wall with Mexico.